andrewquamme/lab-09-back-end/README.md

 Actual time needed to complete: 45 mins
 ------------------------------------
-Number and name of feature: Feature #2: Retrieve trail information
+Number and name of feature: Lab 09 Feature #2: Retrieve trail information

 Estimate of time needed to complete: 1.5 hours